preciousakams/kamzzyGradeCal/README.md

 # kamzzyGradeCal
-A Grade Point Average (GPA) calculator based on  4.0 grading scale
+A Grade Point Average (GPA) calculator based on a 4.0 grading scale

 ## Built with
 Html